BillDietrich/ipwatch/README.md

 [Would be nice to have a VPN test server that went up and down regularly, so we could test that situation.]

+If on Linux you copy ipwatch.py to /usr/local/bin and then edit original or copy, you can get a bit confused.
+Running "./ipwatch.py" runs the original in the current directory, while running "ipwatch.py" runs the copy in /usr/local/bin.

 ---

 ## Limitations
 * Does polling on Windows.
 Can't poll too frequently, or else it would slow down the system and maybe violate TOS on the web site that it fetches the IP address from.
 So it's possible to miss brief, transient changes.
 And a change of address may be reported as much as 60 or 120 seconds after it actually happens.
-* Tested only on Linux Mint 19.3 Cinnamon with 5.3 kernel, and Windows 10 Home.
+* Tested only on Linux Mint 19.3 Cinnamon with 5.3 kernel, Ubuntu 20.04 desktop GNOME with 5.4 kernel, and Windows 10 Home.
 * Tested only with IPv4, not IPv6.
-* On Linux, tested only with strongSwan/IPsec to Windscribe VPN.
+* On Linux Mint, tested only with strongSwan/IPsec/IKEv2 to Windscribe VPN.
+* On Ubuntu, tested with OpenVPN to Windscribe VPN, and with strongSwan/IPsec/IKEv2 to Windscribe VPN.
 * On Win10, tested only without VPN.
 * Not tested on a LAN with no internet access.
 * Requires Python 3.3 or greater.